 The government won the election but with a reduced majority in the House of Representatives; it still did not have a majority in the Senate.
 The disputed bills were again introduced into and passed by the House of Representatives.
 The Senate again rejected the bills.
 As a result, the Governor-General convened a joint sitting of both houses of Parliament on Tuesday 6 August and Wednesday 7 August 1974 to vote together on the bills.
 Three of these bills related to electoral matters, two related to health insurance and one related to setting up the Petroleum and Minerals Authority.
 The Whitlam government held a majority of all the combined votes, with government members voting together to ensure that the six bills were passed by an absolute majority of all members of parliament.

 Australian Information Service, National Library of Australia, an 24355082

-There have been six double dissolutions of the Australian Parliament: in 1914, 1951, 1974, 1975, 1983 and 1987.
+There have been seven double dissolutions of the Australian Parliament: in 1914, 1951, 1974, 1975, 1983, 1987 and 2016.
 In 1914, 1975 and 1983, the government lost the election that resulted from the double dissolution.
 The most famous of these double dissolutions occurred in 1975.
 The Senate refused to pass the supply (Budget bills) of the government, led by Prime Minister Gough Whitlam.
 This caused a deadlock which could be used as a double dissolution trigger.
 The Prime Minister did not want a double dissolution election; however, Governor-General Sir John Kerr dismissed the government and an election was called by caretaker Prime Minister Malcolm Fraser.